 I love things like skin care, makeup and hair product so I have a plethora of products for that.
 If you don’t have many of those you could always use the tips from that one on another area in your home!

 First let’s start with our skin care and make up!
 The older I get, the more skin product I need and use.
 There are serums and moisturizers and cleaners and masks and…more and more!

 If you’re anything like me, you probably have a ton of little samples of things.
 At one point I was doing BirchBox and getting samples every month and my bathroom drawer was busting at the seams with tiny little containers that I couldn’t keep track of.

 The best thing I did was take a solid month and use up all the products.
 This way I was actually trying the new products to potentially find something new that I liked as well as using up all of the tiny product samples that filled my drawer!

-I have a full post with even more detail about how to organize your makeup here.
+I have a full post with even more details about how to organize your makeup here.
 Be sure to check that out if you have a lot of products to keep track of!

 I have an entire blog post on organizing your hair product because I have a LOT of hair product.
 My best trick is to use lazy susans!
-I used lazy susans for under my sink where all of my hair products are and it’s been the best thing for me!
+I use lazy susans for under my sink where all of my hair products are, and it’s been the best thing for me!